olegil/SqlBulkTools/README.md

 Notes:

 (1) It's possible to use AddAllColumns for operations BulkInsert/BulkInsertOrUpdate/BulkUpdate.
-(2) MatchTargetOn is mandatory for BulkUpdate and BulkInsertOrUpdate... unless you want to eat an InvalidOperationException.
+(2) MatchTargetOn is mandatory for BulkUpdate, BulkInsertOrUpdate and BulkDelete... unless you want to eat an InvalidOperationException.
 (3) If model property name does not match the actual SQL column name, you can set up a custom mapping.
 An example of this is shown in a dedicated section somewhere in this Readme...